paulhan93/covid-dashboard/README.md

   - React.js

 # how to clone this repository to local
-1. using the terminal, go to a directory you wish to store this repository.
+1. using the terminal, navigate to a local directory you wish to clone the repo.
-2. copy & paste ```git clone https://github.com/paulhan93/covid-dashboard.git``` into terminal.
+2. copy & paste ```git clone https://github.com/paulhan93/covid-dashboard.git``` into the terminal.